Can You Pray in Hagia Sophia? (2024)

 Yes, you can pray in Hagia Sophia as a Muslim.
 The 5 daily prayers are performed according to the official times depending on the position of the sun in Istanbul.

-Check them the Muslim Prayer Times here.
+Check the Muslim Prayer Times here.

 Muslim Prayer Times